directdemocracy-vote/www/white_paper.md

 A petition is published as a proposal by a participant.

 ### Signatures
-Any citizen located in the area of the petition and approving it will publish an endorsement for it.
+Any citizen located in the area of the petition and approving it can sign it, that is they will publish a commitment for it.

 ### Counting
 Notaries could display the result of a petition by counting and listing the citizens who signed it, excluding non-trusted citizens and citizens outside of the petition area.